stcarrez/mat/README.md

 It is similar to the [Massif heap profiler](https://valgrind.org/docs/manual/ms-manual.html) provided by a [Valgrind](https://valgrind.org/) plugin.

-A first version of MAT existed back in 1994 but it was written in C++ when [Valgrind](https://valgrind.org/) was not available.
+A first version of MAT existed back in 1994 (for sun3 and sun4 only) but it was written in C++ when [Valgrind](https://valgrind.org/) was not available.

-## Version 1.2     - Under development
+## Version 1.2     - Nov 2025

 - Update the build process
 - Update for Ada Utility Library 2.6.0 and Ada BFD 1.3.0